bazza2jw/open62541Cpp/README.md

 Context pointers attached to nodes on creation are assumed to be objects derived from Open62541::NodeContext.
 The NodeContext class includes generalised handing of DataValue, node constructor/destructor, and value callbacks (that can be lambdas).

+Most callbacks are wrapped as virtual functions in the associated class.
+When registering a callback the pointer to the associated class instance is used as the context pointer.

 There is C++ style class support of Object Types.

+# Node Ids

+The NodeId class wraps the NodeId item.
+Many functions accept NULL NodeId reference as defaults and non-null references to receive NodeId values back.
+If you want to receive a NodeId value back the Open62541::NodeId object must be set as not being null with the notNull() member function.
+A NULL NodeId is wrapped in the Open62541::NodeId::Null static object.

 # Building